Hypothetical types of biochemistry: Cosmic necklace-based

 In 2020, Luis A. Anchordoqu and Eugene M. Chudnovsky of the City University of New York hypothesized that cosmic necklace-based life composed of magnetic monopoles connected by cosmic strings could evolve inside stars.
 This would be achieved by a stretching of cosmic strings due to the star's intense gravity, thus allowing it to take on more complex forms and potentially form structures similar to the RNA and DNA structures found within carbon-based life.
-As such, it's theoretically possible that such beings could eventually become intelligent and construct a civilization using the power generated by the star's nuclear fusion.
+As such, it is theoretically possible that such beings could eventually become intelligent and construct a civilization using the power generated by the star's nuclear fusion.
 Because such use would use up part of the star's energy output, the luminosity would also fall.
-For this reason, it's thought that such life might exist inside stars observed to be cooling faster or dimmer than current cosmological models predict.
+For this reason, it is thought that such life might exist inside stars observed to be cooling faster or dimmer than current cosmological models predict.

 Life on a neutron star

 Frank Drake suggested in 1973 that intelligent life could inhabit neutron stars.
 Physical models in 1973 implied that Drake's creatures would be microscopic.
-In 1980, Robert L Forward wrote the science fiction novel Dragon's Egg using Drake's suggestion as a thesis.